Seahawks take cornerback Tariq Woolen with the 153rd pick in the 2022 NFL draft

 Woolen said he met with the Seahawks at the NFL Combine and coach Pete Carroll told Woolen of Sherman’s history as a receiver-turned-cornerback.

-“But now it’s just what I do when I get there,” Woolen said
+“But now it’s just what I do when I get there,” Woolen said.

 He had two interceptions and nine pass breakups the last two years for the Roadrunners, who play in Conference USA.